Photonios/kpweb/README.md

 - `KPWEB_HOST`

   Optionally, the port to bind to.
-Default: 80
+Default: `80`.

 - `KPWEB_HOST`

   Optionally, the host to bind to.
-Default: 0.0.0.0
+Default: `0.0.0.0`.

 - `KPWEB_SESSION_ID_COOKIE_NAME`

   Optionally, the name of the cookie that stores the session ID.
-Default: kpweb_session_id
+Default: `kpweb_session_id`.

 - `KPWEB_SESSION_ACTIVE_COOKIE_NAME`

   Optionally, the name of the cookie that indicates whether there's an active session.
-Default: kpweb_session_active
+Default: `kpweb_session_active`.

 ## Building